-Join Bill Ferguson for an in-depth discussion in this video Leveraging what we already have, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Leveraging what we already have, part of Learning VMware NSX.

 - One of the best things about NSX is that you can start off with what you have and leverage that to create your virtual network.
 So if that's an enterprise environment then you're starting off with your vSphere, with your host and your clusters and your vSphere distributed switches.
 For the purposes of this training, what we're going to use is VMware's Hands-On Labs so that we'll have something that we can start off with and I can show you how we can build on to it.
 And a cool thing about that is that I'm going to be demonstrating on it but you can also create yourself an account and get into Hands-On Labs and actually follow along.

 So how would you do that?
 Well, you can go to hol.vmware.com and that'll take you to the main page for VMware's Hands-On Labs.
 From there you can scroll down to the section that says Labs and click on Launch.
 When you do that you'll see the labs that are available.
 And there's lots of labs that are available and they change over time, whatever the hot topic is.
 Of course, one of the hot topics now is NSX.
 So there's an NSX Introduction Lab.